ethereum/ethereum-org-website/src/content/enterprise/index.md

 - [Brave Browser](https://basicattentiontoken.org/) _pays users for their attention to advertisements and users can pay publishers to support them, via the Basic Attention Token._
 - [hCaptcha](https://www.hcaptcha.com/) _Bot prevention CAPTCHA system which pays web site operators for the work done by users to label data for machine learning.
 Now deployed by Cloudflare._
+- [Audius](https://audius.co/) _a streaming service that connects music fans directly with artists, and allows artists to be paid in full by their fans, directly and instantly for every stream_

 ### Finance {#finance}